jfallows/nuklei/specification/http/SPEC.md

 ```

 ### BIND command (0x00000011)
-Binds incoming HTTP/1.1 protocol streams with matching HTTP headers to the handler.
+Binds incoming HTTP/1.1 protocol streams from the specified source nukleus with matching HTTP headers to the specified
+destination nukleus and destination nukleus reference.

 ```
 BIND